Food industry and supercritical CO2 extraction

 The density and dielectric constant of a supercritical fluid are proportional to the pressure, and by increasing the pressure, molecules of different polarities can be gradually extracted.
 However, because it is greatly affected by temperature and pressure, the extracted flavor component is less reproducible, so it is not suitable for quantitative analysis of flavor components in food.

-There are many types of supercritical solvents, and different solvents have different critical properties.
-Divided by non-polar solvents and polar solvents, mainly carbon dioxide, ethylene, propylene, ethane, propane and methanol, ethanol, ammonia, water and so on.
 CO2 is the most commonly used supercritical fluid.
 It has the most research, the widest application, and abundant sources.
-It can be separated at lower temperature due to its lower critical pressure (7.38 MPa) and lower critical temperature (31.1 °C).
+It can be separated at lower temperatures due to its lower critical pressure (7.38 MPa) and lower critical temperature (31.1 °C).

 Adjusting the following key extraction process factors can improve the extraction rate：